notjuary/EvaluationOfDiabeticMetrics/README.md

 * `main.py`: Main script to run the analysis.

+* `DecisionTree.py`: Contains the model implementation of Decision Tree.

+* `LogisticRegression.py`: Contains the model implementation of Logistic Regression.

-* `models.py`: Contains the model implementations.
+* `RandomForest.py`: Contains the model implementation of Random Forest.

-* `utils.py`: Utility functions for data processing and evaluation.

-* `data/`: Directory for the dataset.
+* `diabates.csv`: File for the dataset.

 ## Dependencies